Thomas Cook to restart Tunisia holidays after shift in UK travel advice

 "I suppose that we are going to start during the winter season, but more towards the spring."

-He also said that travel to Turkey had not been affected by increased tensions between Germany and Turkey, and said that Turkey remained attractive despite a warning by the German government for its citizens to be careful when travelling there.
+He also said that travel to Turkey had not been affected by increased tensions between Germany and Turkey, and said that Turkey remained attractive despite a warning by the German government for its citizens to be careful when traveling there.
+(Reporting by Alistair Smout, editing by James Davey)